Education Notebook | Schools | Journal Gazette

 Saint Francis

-• The University of Saint Francis will present its Future Cougar Weekend March 25 and 26.
-All university applicants are invited.
-For information, contact the Office of Admissions at 260-399-8000 or admis@sf.edu or visit sf.edu and select Admissions Events from the Admissions & Aid pull-down menu.
+• The University of Saint Francis will have a junior/sophomore open house at 9:30 a.m.
+April 9.
+This on-campus event will include presentations from admissions, financial aid and professors.
+Students and their families may also tour campus.
+For information, contact the Office of Admissions at 260-399-8000 or admis@sf.edu or go to sf.edu and select Admissions Events from the Admissions & Aid pull-down menu.

+• Jill Allard joined the university as clinical coordinator and instructor of diagnostic medical sonography.

+• Saint Francis will use a $23,664 American Rescue Plan Act grant to fund new library equipment, including video conferencing tools that will allow the university to expand how it provides instruction online.
+The purchase of a professional-grade book scanner will provide students and faculty with digital access to resources in the university's print collections, among other uses.

 Students and parents who have a favorite teacher can nominate the individual for Teacher Honor Roll.
 Send nominations to The Journal Gazette, 600 W. Main St., Fort Wayne, IN 46802; fax 461-8893 or email asloboda@jg.net.